Roy Harryman Roy Harryman

 Glimpse native prairie at Berrier Memorial area

 This 100-acre Missouri Conservation Area in rural Cass County preserves a tract of native prairie as well as surrounding forested areas.
 It’s a quiet and remote escape into nature.
 The closest community is Freeman, Mo.
+The best time to visit is after leaf off, when overgrowth, poison ivy and ticks are minimized.

 Dr. Harry and Lina Berrier Memorial Conservation Area, Cass County, Mo.